malinowskip/pal/README.md

 # Pal

-Pal is a command-line tool that facilitates conversations with language models (LLMs) about your project's source code and documentation.
+Pal is a command-line tool that facilitates conversations with language models (LLMs) about your project’s source code and documentation.

 Pal may be a good fit if you want to include a predetermined set of documents as context for each request.
 By default, all text files in a project are sent to